Texas DWI Superfine

 - $4,500 for a second or subsequent conviction within a 36-month period; and

 - $6,000 for a first or subsequent if it is shown on the trial of the offense that an analysis of a specimen of the person’s blood, breath, or urine showed an alcohol concentration level of .15 or more at the time of analysis.

 Doing the math, the superfine is EXACTLY THE SAME as the old surcharge, just worded differently (and lowering the larger fine to .15 instead of .16 BAC).

-Back when the surcharge program still existed, Mimi fought tooth-and-nail against the system as being unconstitutional.
+Back when the surcharge program still existed, Mimi Coffey fought tooth-and-nail against the system as being unconstitutional.
 She even went so far as to sue Texas DPS in Federal court claiming the surcharge system was a violation of double jeopardy and constituted cruel and unusual punishment.
 Unfortunately, the Federal Court threw the case out.
 However, this did not stop Mimi from continuing to fight.
 Mimi even spoke in front of the Texas Legislature, asking them to repeal the surcharge system.

-Mimi is listed on several “top” directory listings such as DWI Lawyers for Wise County, DWI Lawyer Tarrant County, DWI Lawyer Dallas County, DWI Lawyer Collin County, DWI Lawyer in Johnson County and DWI Lawyer Parker County.
+Mimi is listed on several “best” directory listings such as DWI Lawyers for Wise County, DWI Lawyer Tarrant County, DWI Lawyer Dallas County, DWI Lawyer Collin County, DWI Lawyer in Johnson County and DWI Lawyer Parker County.
 She is a caring DWI Lawyer in DFW.
 She is also involved in the Texas Tech School of Law foundation and enjoys using the skills she has developed to give back to the community.